jiggneshhgohel/hello-world-imba/tutorial_readme.md

 > Webpack is a build tool to manage your dependencies (css, js, etc.).
 But why do we need it when we can just add js and css to our html file.

 > For a small size application we don’t need to manage the dependencies of js and css, however as your application grows they will need to be kept track of many file dependencies and their loading order.
 Additionally, code minification is not implemented.
-Webpack helps is in improving our dependency management
+Webpack helps is in improving our dependency management.

 So we start by installing [Webpack](https://www.npmjs.com/package/webpack)